South Riding, Virginia: Parks and recreation

-South Riding features numerous green spaces, with around 6 miles of trails.
+South Riding features numerous green spaces, with approximately six miles of trails.

 South Riding is home to South Riding Golf Club, designed by golf course architect Dan Maples, and opened in 1997.
 It was voted one of the "Top 100 Courses in the Mid-Atlantic" by the Washington Golf Monthly Magazine, and was voted "Best New Course" by Golf Digest in 1998.
-South Riding is also near the Pleasant Valley Golf Club, the Chantilly National Golf and Country Club, Monster Mini Golf, and the International Country Club, all in Chantilly.